binitdatta/rollingstone-ecommerce-spring-boot-verbose-debug-aid/README.md

 ## 5. Dev Team Manager gets notified by the Tech Support through Email / Self checks.

-## 6. Dev Team manager own ticket and asigns the ticket to a Developer
+## 6. Dev Team manager owns ticket and assigns the ticket to an Engineer

-## 7. The Developer looks at the request and searches either Splunk Logs / ELK Logs to retreive past log data, hoping the incident took
+## 7. The Engineer looks at the request and searches either Splunk Logs / ELK Logs to retreive past log data, hoping the incident took
-place within the last so many days so logs are available
+## place within the last so many days so logs are available

-## 8. Logs do not help much as production logs do not have contain debug messages and the Developer starts to debug manually retreiving
+## 8. Logs do not help much as production logs do not contain debug messages and the Developer starts to debug manually within his/her IDE using userdata.
-userdata.

-## 9. Step number 9 takes time......, email chains between different systems / applications, onshore / offshore and other shores.
+# 9. Step number 9 takes time......, goes in a loop, almost all downstream system leads claim through email / comments in ServiceThen that the issue certainly does not belong to them, email chains starts to make rounds between different systems / applications, onshore / offshore and other shores.

-## 10. If this happens with a critical API where the system / company is actually losing money by the hour, developers spend hours / days to fix and
-the company still looses huge sums.
+## 10. If this happens with a critical API where the system / company is actually losing money by the hour, developers spend hours / days to fix and the company still looses huge sums.
+The immediate impact is that engineers are speding time adding new features but losing sleep trying to fix a non-existing issue.
+That is a double loss of money and development hours that could have been used productively adding features customers want, features competitors do not have etc. Losing time like these is thus a string no-no for smart teams.

 # Alternative